diogenes1oliveira/kerberos-api-rest/README.md

 This is a REST interface for Kerberos, based on the docs in [web.mit.edu](https://web.mit.edu/kerberos/krb5-1.12/doc/admin/admin_commands/kadmin_local.html).

+## IMPORTANT

+I didn't move forward with this project, so I'm archiving it.

 ## But why?

 Why, do you ask?
 I answer: why not?
 But seriously, I just wanted to force myself to learn a little more about Kerberos.